 - create a safe, inclusive, and respectful environment that encourages an upstanding approach. - promote digital citizenship to our students - provide guidelines for managing and dealing with bullying behaviour - identify and acknowledge bullying/intimidating behaviour and do not tolerate it.
 This includes cyberbullying, and transgender bullying. - deal with incidents of bullying through the school's behaviour plan (above).

 Disrespect at Casebrook Intermediate

+When

+someone SC

+does or says doe

+something SO

-When someone does or says something that hurts you but they didn't mean to...
+that hurts you that

+but

+they didn't the

+mean to